+Under More info, you will see the source origin.
 If the source was a website or other internet link, you will be able to click the URL from the Source details popup to view the source page.
 For more information about checking sources, refer to Understanding Conversation Sources and Parameters.

 To view the sources of many conversations simultaneously, you can export your client list.
 The export report can display information about all scheduled or requested appointments, including the source of the conversation connected with the bookings.